Gheard21/Bloggit/README.md

 **Security Benefits:**
 - Users cannot access other users' data (returns 404, not 403)
-- New posts automatically assigned to authenticated user
+- New posts and comments automatically assigned to authenticated user
 - No additional tenant configuration required
 - JWT claims provide the single source of truth for user identity